microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-gateways.md

 image from [Kerlink](https://www.kerlink.com/product/wirnet-ifemtocell-evolution/)

-The Kerlink iFemtocell and Kerlink iFemtocell Evolution receives radio transmissions from the Microshare IoT devices in and around your building and uses an integrated cellular/mobile connection to send data securely to the Microshare Smart Network.
+The Kerlink iFemtocell and Kerlink iFemtocell Evolution receives radio transmissions from the Microshare® IoT devices in and around your building and uses an integrated cellular/mobile connection to send data securely to the Microshare® Smart Network.
 The Kerlink iFemtocell is most often paired with devices that monitor indoor activity for solutions such as :

 - Contact Tracing
 - Predictive Cleaning